pytorch/botorch/docs/models.md

 ## Standard BoTorch Models

-BoTorch provides several GPyTorch models to cover most standard Bayesian optimization use cases:
+BoTorch provides several GPyTorch models to cover most standard BO use cases:

 ### Single-Task GPs
 These models use the same training data for all outputs and assume conditional